ghik/opinionated-scala/Classes-and-objects.md

   new Inner // will be bound to Outer's `this` instance }

+object Test {
   val outer = new Outer
   new outer.Inner // will be bound to 'outer' object
+}
 ```

 #### Referring to outer instance